BxCppDev/bxdecay0/README.rst

 nuclear  decays  (example:  input  for a  Geant4_  based  Monte  Carlo simulation  program).
 It  can be  easily interfaced  with the  HepMC_ event/particle model or any other client application.

+From  version  1.0.7, BxDecay0  provides  an  extension library  which provides an interface for Geant4 (through a ``PrimaryGeneratorAction`` class and its associated *messenger*).
+See the relevant section below.

 .. contents::